newrelic/nr1-vscode-extension/CONTRIBUTING.md

 2. Increase the version numbers in any examples files and the README.md to the new version that this Pull Request would represent.
 The versioning scheme we use is [SemVer](http://semver.org/).
 3. You may merge the Pull Request in once you have sign-off of two other developers, or if you do not have permission to do that, you may request the second reviewer to merge it for you.

-## Semantic versioning
+## Conventional Commits and Semantic versioning

-Please use a prefix like `fix:` or `feat:` in your commit message.
-As we use semantic release to automatically keep track of the version based on the prefixes used and update minor or major accordingly.
+We use conventional commits and semantic release to automatically keep track of versioning.
+In order to trigger a new publish of the extension, the version must be updated.
+This can be achieved through the below prefixes.
+More on conventional commits [here](https://www.conventionalcommits.org/)

 - `fix:` a commit of the type fix patches a bug in your codebase (this correlates with PATCH in semantic versioning).
 - `feat:` a commit of the type feat introduces a new feature to the codebase (this correlates with MINOR in semantic versioning).